ElMassimo/capybara-compose/docs/api/index.md

 Also available as `should_still`, `should_now`, `and`, `and_instead`, `and_also`, `and_still`.

 - **Arguments**:
-  - `{Boolean} negated`: defaults to `false`, if truthy it will return a test helper with a negative assertion state.
+  - `negated {Boolean}`: defaults to `false`, if truthy it will return a test helper with a negative assertion state.

 - **Examples**:
   ```ruby